Jingwenkuang/Rhythm/README.md

 * Canvas

 ## Features
-* Play user's uploaded song or play demo track
+* Play user's uploaded song or demo track
 * Variety of visual styles by using Canvas
 * Variety of color visulization